This DIY Halloween skull display takes only a few minutes to put together – it’s the perfect last-minute holiday decor idea!

 At that time, I really didn’t know what he was thinking, but sometimes you have to play along so you don’t ruin the excitement, right?
 It turns out Steve was thinking of an awesome DIY Halloween skull display that you can make in a few minutes.

 Okay, maybe more than just a few minutes, but it really doesn’t take long at all.
 I really love this spooky display and am impressed that Steve came up with it so quickly.
-Here’s how he made it.
+Here’s how he made this skeleton craft.

 Halloween Skull Display